 Face mapping is a theory that your face can provide insight regarding issues on the inside of your body.
 In practice, this is done by tracking where blemishes and break outs occur, and assigning them to internal bodily functions.
 By learning what each specific area may relate to, you can then try to treat the internal issue.
 The result should help to clear up your skin and improve your overall health and well-being.

 While any immediate medical concerns should be addressed by an appropriate practitioner, this method can help identify minor problems.
 “Reading” your skin may be the key to pinpointing lifestyle or diet issues, and can also help identify ways to improve the function of your organs.
 Simply by reading these signs in your skin and understanding their significance can help create a happier, healthier you.
 We’ve compiled a bite-size breakdown of ancient face mapping theory, so you can get started!

 Pimples that pop up in this area may indicate that we are holding stress in our spleen or liver.
-Dietary choices such as alcohol and fatty foods can cause break outs in this area.
-Another possible cause for inflammation in this area is allergies that are causing irritation.
-Recommended treatment for this area suggests drinking lots of water and cutting back on alcohol.
+Dietary choices such as alcohol and fatty foods can cause breakouts in this area.
+Another possible cause of inflammation in this area is allergies that are causing irritation.
+The recommended treatment for this area suggests drinking lots of water and cutting back on alcohol.
 Reducing intake of dairy can help to reduce irritation in this area.

 Mouth and Chin

 The most common reason for your chin breaking out is an imbalance of hormones.
 A big influence on this area is the reproductive system, so you may notice you break out more often around your period.
 Reducing stress can help to keep hormones balanced and the skin around the skin smooth.